mainmatter/playbook/project-procedure/digital-products/README.md

 evaluated on whether the assumptions made in the product strategy and product design stages proved themselves to be true and whether the project's objective has been achieved as intended.
-Ideally that evaluation can be conducted based on interaction of real users with the application, either based on data captured by an analytics system or ideally by receiving feedback from users directly.
+Ideally that evaluation can be conducted based on interaction of real users with the product, either based on data captured by an analytics system or ideally by receiving feedback from users directly.
 Metrics should be collected for the KPIs defined in the [product strategy stage](#product-strategy).
 By analyzing those metrics, the actual feedback can now be compared with the initial expectations.